marmelab/react-admin/docs/List.md

 ```
 {% endraw %}

-**Tip**: As `disableSyncWithLocation` also disables the persistence of the list parameters in the Store, the `storeKey` prop is ignored when `disableSyncWithLocation` is set to `true`.
+**Tip**: As `disableSyncWithLocation` also disables the persistence of the list parameters in the Store, any custom string specified in the `storeKey` prop is ignored when `disableSyncWithLocation` is set to `true`.

 Please note that the selection state is not synced in the URL but in a global store using the resource as key.
-Thus, all lists in the page using the same resource will share the same selection state.
+Thus, all lists in the page using the same resource will share the same synced selection state.
 This is a design choice because if row selection is not tied to a resource, then when a user deletes a record it may remain selected without any ability to unselect it.
-If you want the selection state to be local, you will have to implement your own `useListController` hook and pass a custom key to the `useRecordSelection` hook.
+If you want to allow custom `storeKey`'s for managing selection state, you will have to implement your own `useListController` hook and pass a custom key to the `useRecordSelection` hook.
 You will then need to implement your own `DeleteButton` and `BulkDeleteButton` to manually unselect rows when deleting records.
+You can still opt out of all store interactions including selection if you set it to `false`.

 ## `empty`